comperical/excel-obfuscator/README.md

 You should edit the source code to point to the location of your original data.

+## What the Script Does

+For every Excel file in the Input directory, it creates a <b>obfuscated</b> copy of the file in the Obfuscated directory.

 The **header row is preserved exactly**, but all data values are transformed using the following rules: